avnikonenko/hpc-scripts/README.md

 ### `pbs-bulk-user-stats`

-Summarize CPU and memory usage for PBS jobs.
+Summarize CPU and memory usage for PBS jobs and show which nodes the jobs are allocated to.
 The command relies on `qstat` being available in your `PATH`.

 Examples: